mauvaisetroupe/architech/content/en/deeplearning/_index.md

 ## Notes from Coursera Specializations

-In this section of the website, you'll find my detailed notes and insights from the Coursera specializations I completed: [Machine Learning](./machine-learning-specialization/) and [Deep Learning](./deep-learning-specialization/).
+In this section of the website, you'll find my detailed notes and insights from the Coursera specializations I completed:
+- Coursera Machine Learning Specialization: https://www.coursera.org/specializations/machine-learning
+- Coursera Deep Learning Specialization: https://www.coursera.org/specializations/deep-learning

-These specializations have been instrumental in expanding my knowledge and understanding of these exciting fields.
+These specializations have greatly helped me learn and understand more about these exciting fields.

 ## Machine Learning Specialization vs. Deep Learning Specialization on Coursera